sourcegraph/about/content/blogposts/2022/migrating-monaco-codemirror.md

 ![GitHub Star history graph of Monaco, Code Mirror 5 and Code Mirror 6](https://storage.googleapis.com/sourcegraph-assets/blog/codemirror-vs-monaco/image5.png)

-**Monaco overtook CodeMirror5, but the new CodeMirror6 is growing quickly**

 Monaco is a popular choice if you need to embed a code editor into a browser.
 It was working well enough for most of our needs, and as it’s maintained by Microsoft and integral to VS Code, we knew we’d be able to rely on it for the foreseeable future, so why did we switch?

 **TL;DR**